isomerpages/pa-cck/_it-centre/About IT Centre.md

 the skills and knowledge you need to succeed in the fast-paced world of IT.</p>
 <p>At Chua Chu Kang IT Centre, we are passionate about delivering the best
 IT education to our students.
-Contact us today to learn more about our courses and start your journey towards IT excellence&nbsp;with&nbsp;us.</p>
+Contact us at <strong>67647426</strong> or <strong>67691694</strong> today to learn more about our courses and start your journey towards IT excellence&nbsp;with&nbsp;us.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IT Centre/Classroom.jpg">